dArignac/notebook-setup/README.md

 It's tailored to my needs and my machine.

 ## Running
-Run `./install.sh` and feel the magic...
+Run `./install.sh` and it installs the basic setup.

+Check the `scripts` folder for additional installers.